dushyant89/Raft/assignment2/README.md

  <br/><code>go test </code>

 ### Todo
-1. Project when run with multiple concurrent client configuration sometimes goes in a deadlock.
-So need to work on it.
+1. ~~Project when run with multiple concurrent client configuration sometimes goes in a deadlock.
+So need to work on it.~~
+2. Completing the remaining specifications which are part of the RAFT protocol